 An incident can have one of four statuses depending on the current state of the problem.
 Incidents may also be set for single or multiple services.
 It is possible to choose one or more service groups, services across more than one group, or individual services when creating and/or updating an incident.
 Available options are discussed below.

 To create a new incident within StatusHub, click on the Add Incident (Triangle with Exclamation Point) button located in the top right of the StatusHub main dashboard.

-To edit an existing incident on the Edit Incident (Triangle with Exclamation Point) option to the right of a service within the StatusHub dashboard to make updates.
+To edit an existing incident, click on the Edit Incident (Triangle with Exclamation Point) option located at the right of a service to make updates.

 The Add Incident (or Update Incident) form will appear on the screen and can be used to set up an incident for one or multiple services as well as groups of services.

 Note: The entry and selection options are the same whether adding an incident or updating one within StatusHub.